Talented tenth: The "Guiding Hundredth"

 In 1948, Du Bois revised his "Talented Tenth" thesis into the "Guiding Hundredth".
 This revision was an attempt to democratize the thesis by forming alliances and friendships with other minority groups that also sought to better their conditions in society.
 Whereas the "Talented Tenth" only pointed out problems that African Americans were facing in their communities, the "Guiding Hundredth" would be open to mending the problems other minority groups were encountering as well.
 Moreover, Du Bois revised this theory to stress the importance of morality.
 He wanted the people leading these communities to have values synonymous with altruism and selflessness.
 Thus, when it came to who would be leading these communities, Du Bois placed morality above education.

 The "Guiding Hundredth" challenged the proposition that the salvation of African Americans should be left to a select few.
 It reimagined the concept of Black leadership from "The Talented Tenth" by combining racial, cultural, political, and economic ideologies.
 Without much success, Du Bois tried to keep the idea of education around, taking on a new view that education was a gateway to new opportunities for all people.
 However, it was viewed as a step in the wrong direction, a threat of reverting to the old ways of thinking, and continued to promote elitism.
-This revision was also Du Bois' attempt at creating a program for African Americans to follow after World War II, to strengthen their "ideological conscience."
+This revision was also Du Bois's attempt at creating a program for African Americans to follow after World War II, to strengthen their "ideological conscience."

 Du Bois emphasized forming alliances with other minority groups because it helped promote equality among all Black people.
 Both "The Talented Tenth" and "The Guiding Hundredth" exhibit the idea that a plan for political action would need to be evident in order to continue to speak to large populations of Black people.
-In Du Bois' view, Black people's ability to express themselves in politics was the epitome of Black cultural expression.
+In Du Bois's view, Black people's ability to express themselves in politics was the epitome of Black cultural expression.
 To gain emancipation was to separate Black and White.
 The cultures could not combine as a way to avoid and protect the spirit of "the universal black."